 - related searches

-For example, a knowledge card for Abraham Lincoln contains his height, because he was the tallest US President, and a lot of people query his height.
+For example, a knowledge card for Abraham Lincoln contains his height because he was the tallest US President, and many people query his height.

 “The name is the most canonical descriptor of an entity.
 The name will usually be an alias for the entity that is mentioned most often as a title.”
-And it says that the name of an entity might be different than the name in a query The name will often be different than the name in a query, and provides and example of a the query “leonardo vinic” producing a knowledge card for “Leonardo da Vinci”.
-What is actually shown inn respoonse to that query is choice of two different entities: one for “Leonardo da Vinci” and one for “leonardo vinic”.
+And it says that the name of an entity might be different than the name in a query.
+So the name will often be different than the name in a query and provides an example of the query “Leonardo vinic,” producing a knowledge card for “Leonardo da Vinci.”
+In response to that query, what is shown is the choice of two different entities: one for “Leonardo da Vinci” and one for “Leonardo vinic.”

-The patent tells us that the Knowledge card shouldn’t be distracting to searchers:
+The patent tells us that Knowledge cards shouldn’t be distracting to searchers:

 “The description should provide an adequate explanation of what the entity is without going into so much detail as to distract from the search results page.”
-Sources of Candidate descriptions might be chosen from “a variety of places, such as prefixes of text from trusted encyclopedia articles or top ranking web pages.”
+For example, sources of Candidate descriptions might be chosen from “a variety of places, such as prefixes of text from trusted encyclopedia articles or top-ranking web pages.”

 Images shown for a knowledge panel might be taken from a “top ranking image for that entity from the search engine.”

 Facts about the entity may also be displayed in the knowledge panel.
-For an individual, those facts may be specified as date of birth, place of birth, date of death, place of death and nationality.
-Related searches may be shown looking a query log information.
+For example, for an individual, those facts may be specified as the date of birth, place of birth, date of death, place of death, and nationality.
+In addition, related searches may be shown looking at query log information.

-There are a number of ways a knowledge card is intended to help searchers.
+There are many ways knowledge cards are intended to help searchers.

-- In the case of queries directed toward learning, browsing or discovery, the knowledge card helps searchers
+- Knowledge cards help searchers with queries directed toward learning, browsing or discovery,

-- It supplies users with basic factual information about a query
+- Knowledge cards supply users with basic factual information about a query

-- The knowledge card can help a user navigate to related content in a seamless and natural way
+- They can help a user navigate to related content seamlessly and naturally

-- The knowledge card supplies new content that may not otherwise be encountered
+- Knowledge cards supply new content that may not otherwise be encountered

-- The knowledge card potentially helps users find information faster than they would by clicking through search results
+- Knowledge cards help users find information faster than they would by clicking through search results

 There are a couple of different ways that a knowledge card might be used.
-One of those is to identify a single conceptual entity, such as a “person, place, country, landmark, animal, historical event, organization, business or sport team.”
+One of those is identifying a single conceptual entity, such as a “person, place, country, landmark, animal, historical event, organization, business or sports team.”
 It may also be used to “distinguish between distinct meanings associated with a query term.”
-For example, a query of “phoenix” may produce a knowledge card with disambiguation information about the mythical bird and other disambiguation information about the capital city of Arizona.
+For example, a query of “Phoenix” may produce a knowledge card with disambiguation information about the mythical bird and other disambiguation information about the capital city of Arizona.
 It may contain content that enables a searcher to choose between 2 different meanings.